Vitamin D for Good Bone Health

 Why Is there a new focus on Vitamin D today?

 Recent research has stressed the importance of Vitamin D — not just for good bone health, but also for possibly preventing chronic disease when we are older.
+It has been linked to brain and heart health, obesity, mood, and, more recently, COVID-19.
 Yet, many children today are not getting enough Vitamin D.

 Changes in lifestyle have also played a part.
 Several aspects of modern-day childhood impact Vitamin D intake: